-Procedures.
-The approved laboratory will set up the testing environment, guarantee samples, and supervise the chain of custody.
-A saliva or urine specimen will be taken on site and will involve supervision by the certified lab.
+School administration will set up the testing environment, guarantee samples, and supervise the chain of custody as recommended by the approved laboratory.
+A saliva specimen will be taken on site and will involve supervision by school administration.

 Students will be tested randomly as they are drawn periodically from the pool of those agreeing to be tested.
 The testing may occur on different days, Monday through Saturday.
-This will keep student conscious of the possibility of being tested at any time during the year.
-A minimum of ten (10) testing dates may be conducted yearly for students in grades 9-12.
-A minimum of ten (10) testing dates may also be conducted yearly for students in grades 7-8.
+This will keep students conscious of the possibility of being tested at any time during the year.
+A minimum of eight (8) testing dates may be conducted yearly for students in grades 9-12.
+A minimum of eight (8) testing dates may also be conducted yearly for students in grades 7-8.
 Students will be selected through a random process.
+Refusal to participate in a Drug Test either during Random Drug Testing or at parent request will count as a positive test result as well as suspension.